rd4com/mojo-ui-html/readme.md

 - ### Not ready for use yet, feedbacks, ideas and contributions welcome!

 &nbsp;

 ## ⚠️
 - Server on ```127.0.0.1:8000```
   - not meant to be a web-framework, but a simple ui
+  - Exit loop if request from other than "127.0.0.1" by default
+    - As an additional safeguard (not been tested)
 - Dom generated from the content of values

   - ```example: "<input value='" + value + "'/>"```